kras95/tutorials/docs/book/getting-started/modules.md

 We now need to tell the `ModuleManager` that this new module exists.
-This is done in the application’s `config/modules.config.php` file which is provided by the skeleton application.
+This is done in the application’s `config/modules.config.php` file which is provided in the skeleton application's root directory.
 Update this file so that the array it returns contains the `Album` module as well, so the file now looks like this:

 (Changes required are highlighted using comments; original comments from the